UDASE-CHiME2023/reverberant-LibriCHiME-5-metadata/README.md

 This repository contains instructions for creating the reverberant LibriCHiME-5 dataset (metadata and audio files) for the UDASE task of the CHiME-7 challenge.
 The reverberant LibriCHiME-5 dataset is used for dev and eval only.

+The process to create the reverberant LibriCHiME-5 dataset is detailed in [this file](data_creation.md).
+The code implements this process.

-This repository is made publicly available now that the CHiME-7 challenge is over.
+This repository was made publicly available after the end of the CHiME-7 challenge.

 ## Preparation